-An independent coffee house as well as eatery and bakery.
-They serve Square Mile coffee, pastries made fresh in house every day as well toasted sourdough with a variety of toppings.
+Jacob The Angel are an independent coffee house, as well as eatery and bakery.
+They serve Square Mile coffee which goes perfectly with their pastries with are made fresh in house every single day.
+If you prefer they do a small selection of sourdough with a variety of toppings.
 A cosy, sort after spot in the lovely Neals Yard.

 Why go?
-For a lighter breakfast and to enjoy the sights and bustle of Neal’s Yard
+To enjoy the sights and bustle of Neal’s Yard

 16A Neal’s Yard, London WC2H 9DP, www.jacobtheangel.co.uk

-26 grains also sits in the uber cool and colourful Neal’s Yard court.
-This small and sweet spot is London’s one & only porridge cafe specialising in sweet and savoury oats.
-Rest assured this isn’t one of those ‘fad’ places and their cracking bowls of oats are beautiful and laden with healthy nut butter, fresh fruits and alternative milk.
+26 grains also sits in Neal’s Yard.
+This sweet spot is London’s one & only porridge cafe specialising in sweet and savoury oats.
+Rest assured this isn’t one of those ‘fad’ places.
+Their cracking bowls of oats are beautiful and laden with healthy nut butter, fresh fruits and alternative milk.
 If you’re not a fan of porridge they also do a small alternative breakfast menu.
 Limited seating inside but plenty outside.

 1 Neal’s Yard, London WC2H 9DP, www.26grains.com

-A popular Aussie brunch spot just behind London’s busiest shopping destination Oxford Street.
+Lantana are a popular Aussie brunch spot just behind London’s busiest shopping destination, Oxford Street.
 Pop in for a stack of their sweetcorn fritters with bacon, chilli jam and a poached egg.
-Not many tables in this small cafe but worth the wait or make sure you book a table in advance.
+There are not many tables in this small cafe but it’s worth the wait.
+Book a table in advance if you can.

 13 Charlotte Pl, Fitzrovia, London W1T 1SN, www.lantanacafe.co.uk

-Sophisticated dining room inside a former fire station and 5* hotel.
-A destination for a swankier breakfast and great pancakes.
-A favourite with celebs including Lindsey Lohan and Dr Who’s Matt Smith who has been spotted multiple times.
+Chiltern Firehouse are a sophisticated dining room inside a former fire station and 5* hotel.
+It’s a real destination for a swankier breakfast, popular with celebrities including Lindsey Lohan and Dr Who’s Matt Smith who has been spotted multiple times.

 1 Chiltern St, Marylebone, London W1U 7PA, www.chilternfirehouse.com

-This California style restaurant dedicated to all things Avocado.
-It’s easy to think that this might be a bit of a ‘fad breakfast spot’ but it has both style and substance.
+This California style restaurant is dedicated to all things Avocado.
+It’s easy to think that this might be a bit of a fad breakfast spot but it has both style and substance.
 Of course, you’ll find your classic avocado toasts but it’s joined by things like avocado on sweet potato with coconut cream, avocado eggs benedict and pancakes with avocado butter.
 The perfect place for avocado lovers.